axboe/fio/HOWTO.rst

 	For direct I/O, requests will only succeed if cache invalidation isn't required, file blocks are fully allocated and the disk request could be issued immediately.

+.. option:: uncached=int : [pvsync2] [io_uring]

+	This option will perform buffered IO without retaining data in the page cache after the operation completes.

+	Reads work like a normal buffered read but pages are evicted immediately after data is copied to userspace.
+Writes work like buffered writes but a writeback is initiated before the syscall returns.
+Pages are evicted once the writeback completes.

+	This option sets the RWF_UNCACHED flag (supported from the 6.14 Linux kernel) on a per-IO basis.

 .. option:: atomic=bool : [pvsync2] [libaio] [io_uring]

 	This option means that writes are issued with torn-write protection, meaning